 To evaluate the performance of the participating laboratories the z-scores were calculated.
-As it was decided to evaluate the performance of the participants in this proficiency test (PT) against the literature requirements, e.g. ISO reproducibilities, the z-scores were calculated using a target standard deviation.
+As it was decided to evaluate the performance of the participants in this proficiency test (PT) against the literature requirements (derived from e.g. ISO or ASTM test methods), the z-scores were calculated using a target standard deviation.
 This results in an evaluation independent of the variation in this interlaboratory study.